TomatorCZ/Bachelor_thesis/README.md

 22.2.2021 - Scenario 1 was set and it is in progress.

+28.2.2021 - Scenario 1 is functional and can be reviewed for the first time

 ## Project structure

 The project is divided into 3 folders